zgfgNew/PlayIntegrityFork/README.md

 ## About 'custom.app_replace.list' file

-You can customize the included default [example.app_replace.list](https://raw.githubusercontent.com/osm0sis/PlayIntegrityFork/main/module/example.app_replace.list) from the module directory then rename it to custom.app_replace.list to systemlessly replace any additional conflicting custom ROM injection app paths to disable them.
+You can customize the included default [example.app_replace.list](https://raw.githubusercontent.com/osm0sis/PlayIntegrityFork/main/module/example.app_replace.list) from the module directory then rename it to custom.app_replace.list to systemlessly replace any additional conflicting custom ROM spoof injection app paths to disable them.

 ## Troubleshooting